-USS Leedstown was a Windsor-class attack transport laid down on August 26, 1942 and launched on February 13, the following year.
-It was commissioned on July 16, 1943 under Comdr.
+The USS Leedstown (APA-56) was a Windsor-class attack transport laid down on August 26, 1942, and launched on February 13, the following year.
+It was commissioned on July 16, 1943, under Comdr.
 Harold Bye’s command with the hull number APA-56 and served in the US Navy for 3 years until it was decommissioned on March 7, 1946.
-During its activity, the ship carried a complement of 613 people on board and had the main missions in Tulagi, Guam, Pelelius, Leyte, Luzon, Iwo Jima or Okinawa.
-After the decommissioning, the ship was sold to Shepard Steam Ship Company where it was renamed Minute Man and then Exilona by American Export-Isbrandtsen Lines.
-The ship was scrapped in 1970.
-For the services brought to the country during the World War II, USS Leedstown received 6 battle stars.
+During its activity, the ship carried a complement of 613 people on board and had its main missions in Tulagi, Guam, Leyte, Luzon, Iwo Jima, and Okinawa.
+For the services brought to the country during World War II, the USS Leedstown received 6 battle stars.

 Right up until the mid-70s, asbestos was extensively used as heat protection for boilers on warships.
 Their coating contained up to 70% asbestos, with the mineral also present in gaskets and on free straps of insulation used for covering sensitive areas.
 Due to the high-temperature boilers were working under, maintenance crews had to strip layers of asbestos-leaden material to get to a defective part, which released high amounts of dust into the air.